English ship Advice (1650): Second Anglo-Dutch War

 On 3 June 1666 she partook in the Battle of Lowestoft as a member of White Squadron, Rear Division.
 She was damaged in a collision with Bonaventure on 29 May 1666.
 Captain Charles O'Bryen took command on 17 July 1666 until 25 November 1667.
 She partook in the St James Day Battle on 25 July 1666 as a member of Blue Squadron, Rear Division.
-She followed this with the attack on Dutch shipping in the River Vile (Holmes Bonfire) on the evening of 9–10 August 1666.
+She followed this with the attack on Dutch shipping in the Vlie estuary (Holmes' Bonfire) on the evening of 9–10 August 1666.

-For the period of 1668 thru 1670 she was the Flagship of Sir John Harman in the Mediterranean.
+For the period of 1668 through 1670 she was the flagship of Sir John Harman in the Mediterranean.
 On 17 February 1670 she was temporarily under the command of Captain Henry Narnardiston as Captain Benjamin Young took command on 27 February 1670.
 Captain Young unfortunately died while in action against seven Algerine pirateers with Guernsey in 1670.
 On 23 July 1670 Captain John Ashby took command until 30 December 1670.
 On 12 November 1671 She was under the command of Captain Dominick Nugent.
 She was at the Battle of Bugia on 8 May 1671.

 Third Anglo-Dutch War

 She partook in the Battle of Solebay probably as a member of Red Squadron on 28 May 1672.
-This was followed a year later with the first and second Battles of Schooneveld on 28 May 1673 and 4 June 1673.
-Her last battle in the Third Anglo-Dutch War was the Battle of Texel on 8 November 1673.
+This was followed a year later with the first and second Battles of the Schooneveld on 28 May 1673 and 4 June 1673.
+Her last battle in the Third Anglo-Dutch War was the Battle of the Texel on 8 November 1673.

 In 1674 she was in the Straits of Gibraltar.
 From 1678 to 1679 she was under the command of Captain William Houlding as guardship at Portsmouth.
 In 1688 under Captain Henry Williams, she was with Dartmouth's Fleet in October.
 Captain John Granville took command in 1689.
 She was a participant in the Battle of Bantry Bay on 1 May 1689.
 September 1690 she had a change in commanders when Captain Edward Boys took command.
 She was in Blue Squadron, Van Division at the Battle of Barfleur between 19 and 22 May 1692.
 In 1693 Captain Charles Hawkins took command and sailed to the West Indies with Wheeler's Squadron.
 In 1694 Captain William Harman took command until he was killed in October 1694.
 In 1695 under Captain Edward Action she was in the East Indies during 1696/97.
 On her return she was sent to Woolwich for rebuilding in 1698.